j-diaz/ubunjkins/README.md

  service jenkins restart
  service jenkins stop
 ```
 If you are still getting errors, open `/etc/init.d/jenkins` and verify the `$PATH` variable points to the value listed by `whereis java` command.
 You may run into issues if you used the OracleJDK instead of OpenJDK.
+You may need to run: ` systemctl daemon-reload` after you fix your changes.

 ### Paranoid process check
 If you want to be absolutely sure its running and the above was not enough evidence.
 You can always run: